 Binaural beats correspond to a sound illusion effect that occurs when two tones at close frequencies are emitted to the left and right ears (eg via headphones or speakers), giving the sensation of a beat.

-It was in 1839 that a Prussian physicist, Heinrich Wilhelm Dove, realized that this phenomenon occurs when the following conditions are met :
+In 1839 a Prussian physicist, Heinrich Wilhelm Dove, realized that this phenomenon occurs when the following conditions are met :

 - Difference of 40 Hertz or less between the two frequencies.